When you’re looking to lower your AWS bill, you’re likely to come across AWS Reserved Instances (“RIs”).

 ElastiCache Reserved Cache Nodes

 ElastiCache RIs are roughly equivalent to EC2’s Standard RI offering class in terms of flexibility: When you pick a specific instance family and region, you’re stuck with those choices.
+However, unlike other Reserved Instances, you can change engines between Redis and Valkey and still receive the discount.
 If you decide to change instance families or move regions, you have to purchase new RIs, and the old RIs are left unused.
 In 2024, AWS introduced Reserved Instance size flexibility to ElastiCache RIs.

 Amazon OpenSearch Reserved Instances